Presidency of Pedro Castillo: China

 Castillo has sought to improve relations with China.
 The Castillo Administration sees China as an essential trade partner, and as a partner for vaccine procurement.
 China is the main buyer of Peru's copper, a crucial source of the country's tax revenue.

+In the first week of Castillo's government, cabinet members met with Liang Yu, China's ambassador to Peru, and executives from major mining companies from the Asian country, following campaign announcements in which Castillo announced higher mining taxes and the review of tax stability agreements signed with transnational corporations, which caused concern among Chinese companies.
+Following a meeting between Yu and Roberto Sánchez, minister of foreign trade and tourism, it was announced that, virtually, technical teams from Peru and China were working on the "optimization of the FTA between both countries".

+Subsequently, in February 2022, lobbyist Karelim López testified before prosecutors about the existence of an alleged mafia within the Ministry of Transport and Communications (MTC) that was led by Castillo and Juan Silva, minister of the MTC, and included the congressmen known as "Los Niños" in order to steer public works in exchange for favors.
+According to López, the MTC benefited Chinese companies, principally the state-owned construction company China Civil Engineering Construction Corporation, which partnered with the company INIP Ingeniería Integración de Proyectos, the latter led by Roberto Aguilar Quispe, forming a partnership that won contracts between August 2021 and January 2022 worth 581 million soles.
+In August 2025, Attorney General Delia Espinoza presented a constitutional complaint before congress against Castillo and 24 congressmen, including those known as "Los Niños", for steering bids in favor of Chinese companies belonging to the so-called "Dragon Club".

 Sahrawi Arab Democratic Republic

 The Castillo Administration recognized the Sahrawi Arab Democratic Republic, a partially-recognized state claimed by Morocco.
 Although the recognition came without forewarning, officially it was due to Castillo's push for a foreign policy based on self-determination and non-intervention.
 The Congressional opposition has opposed the recognition of the SADR, claiming that it creates geopolitical instability and risks Peru's relations with the Middle East.

 Nicaragua

 The Castillo Administration refused to recognize the results of the 2021 Nicaraguan general election, saying it did not meet the minimum criteria for free elections.
 Free Peru's leader Vladimir Cerrón blamed Foreign Minister Óscar Maúrtua for the refusal to recognize Nicaragua's election.
 Cerrón released a statement saying "Regrettable position adopted by the Ministry of Foreign Affairs - Foreign Ministry of Peru, regarding the elections in Nicaragua, the same position adopted by the reactionary forces to ignore the electoral victory of Pedro Castillo."